Welcome, Guest

 Net Controller — VE3OZW Richard - Otter Creek

 HELP WANTED, please apply within!
 Consider being a GBARC Net Controller (NC).
 It is a positive learning experience and great fun.
-The only scary part is if your pen runs out of ink while the calls are coming in!
-The more Net Controllers available, the less work for everyone.
+The availability of extra Net Controllers means less work for everyone plus more variety.
 It's a lot of fun and we are available to help anyone that is willing to step up and try.

 Topic for discussion -